Better-HPC/keystone-api/docs/developer/design_guidelines.md

         }
     ```

-    A serialized `User` record should appear as follows:
+    The serialized record should appear as follows:

     ```json
     {